leebryanj/html_course/README.md

 ## Disclaimer

 This repository is provided for educational and portfolio purposes only.
 It documents my personal learning and practice while following publicly available course materials.

+## License

+This repository is licensed under the MIT License.
+See the LICENSE file for details.